The Black Panther

 We believe that migration is probably the most likely scenario of the three.

-When it comes to safety and control, knowledge can be a very beneficial tool.
-We have a lot of information for you on mountain lion control, prevention and safety that can also be applied to existing with panthers.
+When it comes to safety, knowledge can be a very beneficial tool.
+We have a lot of information for you on panther control, prevention and safety that can also be applied to co-existing with cougars.